-Join Matt Bailey for an in-depth discussion in this video Terminology: Visitor and visitor sessions, part of Web Analytics Fundamentals.
+Join Matt Bailey for an in-depth discussion in this video Terminology: Visitor and visitor sessions, part of Learning Web Analytics.

 Now let's continue our look at the terminology of analytics. …In this module we're going to cover visitors and visitor sessions. …The first question is to understand what a visitor truly is. …A visitor is not just a human.
 You see we're tracking the interaction of …computer devices and how they interact with one another. …While you are looking at a web site, it is through the device that you are using …that communicates directly with the server that delivers the webpage.…